If you have questions, comments, or would like more information about Ci3T, please feel free to email us!

 Emily Dawn Cantwell, M.Ed. is a project coordinator for Ci3T training and implementation projects.
 She earned her master’s degree in special education- high incidence disabilities at the University of Kansas, Department of Special Education.
 She earned her bachelor’s degree in elementary education and middle school science from Martin Luther College in New Ulm, Minnesota.
 Her interests include comprehensive, integrated, three-tiered (Ci3T) models of prevention, early prevention for students at risk using behavioral screening instruments, and implementation of evidence-based behavioral interventions and classroom management practices.

-Eric Alan Common, M.A., BCaBA, is a doctoral student of Special Education at University of Kansas.
-He earned his master’s degree in early childhood special education and literacy from the University of North Carolina at Chapel Hill.
-Eric is originally from the San Francisco Bay Area where he worked for eight years as a therapist/supervisor in applied behavior analysis supporting individuals with disabilities in residential, clinical, and school settings.
-His research interests revolve around the active role schools play in child development, which he approaches from behavior analytic and developmental systems perspectives.
-More specifically, his research explores the design, implementation, and evaluation of school-wide systems of support, classroom management, and Tier 2 and 3 socio-emotional and behavioral interventions, with a particular passion for better understanding socio-emotional and behavioral development during the school years.
+Eric Alan Common, Ph.D., BCaBA, LaBA (KS) is an Assistant Professor at University of Michigan-Flint.
+He earned his master’s degree in early childhood special education and literacy from the University of North Carolina at Chapel Hill and his doctorate in special education at University of Kansas.
+Eric is originally from the San Francisco Bay Area where he worked for eight years as a behavior therapist and supervisor providing applied behavior analytic services in adult residential, pediatric clinic, and school settings.
+His research interests revolve around the active role schools play in child development to promote better understandings of socio-emotional and behavioral development during the school years, which he approaches from behavior analytic and developmental systems perspectives.
+More specifically, his research explores prevention science and applied research methodology with an emphasis in social-emotional and behavioral supports using comprehensive, integrated, three-tiered models of prevention.

 ResearchGate: Eric A. Common